 Road Conditions and Safety: Most major roads are generally well maintained, though many rural roads are gravel and fatal accidents are not uncommon.
 (The road from Windhoek to Swakopmund is paved, but also the site of many fatal accidents, particularly between Usakos and Arandis).
-Tourists are often involved in single-vehicle accidents.
+Tourists are often involved in single-vehicle roll over accidents.
 Sand, salt, and gravel roads become very slippery when wet and more dangerous at night.
 Animals easily visible by day become treacherous hazards in roadways at night.
 Do not exceed 45 mph (80km) on gravel roads.
 Many rental vehicle agencies void insurance policies if an accident occurs while speeding.
 Tire punctures are common as are accidents involving drunk drivers.
 Other driving hazards include excessive speed, lack of street lighting and shoulders, inadequately maintained vehicles, erratic driving habits, and pedestrians.

 The Embassy does not recommend traveling after dark anywhere outside Namibia’s cities.
 Travel in desert areas or via the Trans-Caprivi Highway between Rundu and Katima Mulilo should only be undertaken during daylight hours.
 Carry water, additional fuel, spare tires, and provisions.
 Fuel availability can be sporadic.
 Professional roadside assistance outside Windhoek or off main roads is unreliable or non-existent.